GDPR compliance monitoring

 In the final days leading up to the introduction of the regulation, we have witnessed a significant rise in privacy-related breaches.
 The most prominent among those is the now infamous Cambridge Analytica, in which the parent company, SCL Elections Ltd, and its other affiliates have recently filed for bankruptcy both in the UK and US.
 Although employees of the firm were aware of the possible ramifications when the news of what happened broke out, most of them did not think that it would lead to this.
 When you consider what happened here, and the fact that the regulation had not yet been introduced, you can maybe start to appreciate the influence that such a regulation has, directly or indirectly, brought with it, together with the need for us to start taking privacy a little more seriously.

 Although this may sound alarming to some, I do believe that as long as one has pre-emptively prepared oneself to be GDPR compliant (given that this has been done correctly), then all should be fine.
-Having said this, I see it as the beginning, not an end of a journey.
+Having said this, it is the beginning, not an end of a journey.
 Like any other system of compliance, the GDPR is a continuous process, not a goal.
 Now that the regulation is finally upon us, the biggest challenge has yet to come, that is to ensure that all of us remain compliant with the regulation.

 So, you might ask, how do I remain compliant?
 The following are key interlinked areas to focus on to ensure that the organisation remains that way.
 These are: